IjzerenHein/react-native-shared-element/example/README.md

-# Shared Element Transition Test App
+# Shared Element Transition Example and Test App

 The test app includes a variety of tests and receipes.
 It features a simple stack router which implements the shared element primitives.